Louis Auchincloss: Personal life

 He was president and chairman of the Museum of the City of New York and chairman of the City Hall Restoration Committee and was a member of the Century Association and the American Academy of Arts and Letters, where he served as president.

 On January 26, 2010, Auchincloss died from complications of a stroke at Lenox Hill Hospital in New York City.

+Politics

+In his youth, Auchincloss was a "a Roosevelt-hating conservative."
+Once, while attending Yale, he waved a sunflower (the symbol of Republican Alf Landon) at President Roosevelt's passing motorcade.
+Auchincloss wrote conservative articles in Virginia Law Review, which have been described as expressing "a nostalgic and romantic idealism".

+In his adult life, Auchincloss was a registered Republican.
+However, he voted for Democrat Bill Clinton explaining, "I think we're moving dangerously into a have and have not situation ... for the first time in 150 years the rich are sneering at the poor."

+Auchincloss described the Bush family as "a big family of shits."
+He explained his decision to receive the National Medal of the Arts from President George W. Bush, saying, "I didn't accept a prize from George W. Bush, I accepted a prize from the President of the United States.
+Who am I to turn that down?"

 Awards and legacy

 Significant collections of Auchincloss's papers reside at the Albert and Shirley Small Special Collections Library at the University of Virginia and at the Beinecke Library at Yale University.
 In addition, he was the recipient of the following awards and accolades: